Bound Volume Number

 To narrow the scope of this broad topic, this paper focuses on developmental aid enacted by foreign aid organizations in East Africa through a case study of the operations and activities of Oxfam International in Kenya and Tanzania.
 Through a consideration of the historical backgrounds and official governmental policies, acts, and resolutions, as well as foreign aid organization reports and strategic plans, we see that this relationship between foreign aid organizations and governments is a very conditional one.
 Many factors go into how each side considers the other, including differences in cultures.

 Cooper, Lynsey, "The Complexities of Coexisting: Foreign Aid Organizations and East African Governments" (2017).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 999.

 Creative Commons License